aleksandr-vin/aleksandr-vin.github.io/_posts/2024-09-21-freediving-lesson-1.md

 when packing for the lesson: took kids swimming shirt by mistake and forgot to take slippers and a towel.
 But did surprise everyone.
 First attempt was till an urge to breath: 1.27.
 Second was a 2:34 -- instructor did support me on last seconds by talking to me and asking to do some things.
 And for the third attempt I had a
-plan: to visualize how I'm am entering my house, going upstairs by stairs.
+plan: to visualize how I'm entering my house, going upstairs by stairs.
 And it worked: I heared instructor talking but didn't listen (I've asked him to support me with talking about something), and I was busy with going upstairs.
 I was very slow and it took time to concentrate on stepping up the stairs.
 When I reached 1st floor, I started going to the 2nd.
 I think around that time I was already fighting with the urge to breath.
 But I kept